pincombe/factom-governance/0_Factom Governance Documents/Doc 007 - Factom Testnet Governance.md

         4. Enable new ecosystem participants to practice running
             > server(s) in a safe test environment and experiment with
-            > operations such as "brain swaps"
+            > operations such as “brain swaps”

         5. Approximate the Factom Mainnet so that all facets of Mainnet
             > operations can be tested and experimented with